dailycred/dailycred/README.md

 ### Customization

-If you would like to customize this engine's `session_controller` or views, two generators are provided for you.
+If you would like to customize this engine's controllers or views, two generators are provided for you.

 	rails g dailycred:controllers
 	rails g dailycred:views